Ross249/Ross249/README.md

 <p>Welcome to my GitHub profile,which is my open source projects' abstract.</p>
 I am:

-- :computer: Web developer
+- :computer: A web developer
-- :cn: Based in China
+- :cn: Located in China
 - :cool: Good at cooperating with others on open source projects
-- :video_game: Enjoying video games
+- :video_game: Fascinated by video games
 - :dog: Going to have a dog

-if you have projects that need contributor,please contact me.
+if you have projects that need a contributor,please contact me.

 :email: Email: R528266131@163.com